DUNE-DAQ/daqconf/docs/Inspector.md

 ### `show-smartapp-mods`

 Executes the generate modules method for the selected smart application and session, and displays the results as a hierarchical tree.
-Resource objects are displaied with their status.
+ExcludableEntity objects are displaied with their status.

 In case visualising a single relationship branch is desired, the focus path option (see below for details) allows to specify the branch to focus on, starting trom the top object.
 If a focus path is specified, the recursion level is applied starting from the last element of the focus path.